oemof/oemof-thermal/docs/examples.rst

 An example provides an "how to" on the use of the 'calc_cops' function to get the coefficients of performance (COP) of an exemplary air-source heat pump (ASHP).
-It also shows how to use the pre-calculated COPs in a solph.Transformer.
+It also shows how to use the pre-calculated COPs in a solph.Converter.
 Furthermore, the maximal possible heat output of the heat pump is pre-calculated and varies with the temperature levels of the heat reservoirs.
 In the example the ambient air is used as low temperature heat reservoir.